Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Convergence theory for RCAR

-Our Assumption~\ref{assumptions-on-Phi}(c) is slightly different than \cite{hairer2014spectral} where the radius of the ball over which the infimum is computed, is left as a general function $r(\|u\|)$.
-In the special case of the pCN algorithm and Gaussian prior measures, one can simply choose the constant function $r(\|u\|) = c$.
-However, for RCAR algorithms with non-Gaussian priors, one really needs the radius to grow with $\|u\|$, so we explicitly state the assumption in this way.
-The reason is that RCAR proposals concentrate less strongly around $\tilde \beta \|u\|$ than the Gaussian proposals in pCN.
+These assumptions are morally equivalent to the assumptions on the potential in \cite{hairer2014spectral}.
+Assumption~\ref{assumptions-on-Phi}(a) and (b) ensure that whenever $\mu$ has bounded moments of degree $p \ge 1$ then the measure $\nu$ as in \eqref{nu-definition} is well defined for any $q \le p$ \cite[Thm.~4.3]{hosseini-sparse}.
+In the context of Bayesian inverse problems the function $\Psi$ is a negative log-likelihood function and often these assumptions are easily satisfied.
+For example, for additive noise models \cite[Sec.~4.1]{hosseini-sparse} the constants $M_3$ and $M_2$ can be taken as zero and Assumption~\ref{assumptions-on-Phi}(a) can be verified so long as the forward map is bounded.
+Assumption~\ref{assumptions-on-Phi}(d) is a regularity condition controlling the rate at which the Lipschitz constant of $\Psi$ can grow.
+This condition is also commonly encountered in the literature on Bayesian inverse problems and can be verified in many applications \cite{hosseini-sparse}.

-Below we show that Assumption~\ref{assumptions-on-Phi} holds for our running semi-supervised learning example, but in Subsection~\ref{sec:deconvolution-circle} we give a counterexample of a deconvolution problem in which (c) does not hold, and propose to ``fix'' the problem by perturbing the prior $\mu$ or the likelihood $\Psi$ in the tails.
-The resulting algorithm still has the correct invariant measure, and still converges exponentially fast, but an additional term not depending on $\Psi$ enters the acceptance probabilities.
-This example sheds some light on limitations of the assumptions in \cite{hairer2014spectral} for common inverse problems when the prior measure is non-Gaussian.
-Replacing Assumption~\ref{assumptions-on-Phi}(c) with a weaker assumption could be an interesting generalization of the current work that is highly relevant to applications.
+Assumption~\ref{assumptions-on-Phi}(c), however, is not common and amounts to $\Psi$ being an increasing function in the tails which, as discussed in Subsection~\ref{sec:deconvolution-circle}, may not hold for many benchmark problems in statistics and inverse problems.
+Although a simple workaround can be devised using our perturbation theory in Section~\ref{sec:Approximations}.
+Hence, replacing Assumption~\ref{assumptions-on-Phi}(c) with a weaker assumption could be an interesting generalization of the current work that is highly relevant to applications.
+A slightly different version of this assumption also appears in \cite{hairer2014spectral}, where the radius of the ball over which the infimum is computed is left as a general function $r(\|u\|)$.
+In the special case of the pCN algorithm one can simply choose the constant function $r(\|u\|) = c$.
+However, our analysis reveals that for RCAR algorithms with non-Gaussian priors one really needs the radius to grow with $\|u\|$.
+Thus we explicitly state the assumption in this way.
+Simply put, the reason is that RCAR proposals concentrate less strongly around the point $\tilde \beta \|u\|$ than the Gaussian proposals in pCN, making it more difficult to prove contractive properties of $\P$.